bsdpot/potluck/haproxy-sql/README.md

 # Setup
 You must be running 2 or 3 `mariadb` servers, such as the pot mariadb images, configured for replication on all servers in a MASTER-MASTER configuration.

 The `mariadb` pot images must already be started with the LOADBALANCER parameter set to the IP address of this jail.
-This will setup access control and allow haproxy checks from this host.
+This will setup access control and allow haproxy checks from this host for the user `haproxy`.

 ## Installation